Trump CEA Projections Tracker

 Gross Domestic Product

-As a result of these high growth assumptions, CEA foresees that real GDP will be 4 percent above CBO’s forecast (at $31 trillion in 2024 dollars) by the end of 2026 and 8 percent above that forecast (at $34 trillion) by the end of 2028.
-CEA’s projections are 5 percent above OMB’s by 2028, though below OMB’s by 2034.
+Roughly speaking, CEA foresees that real GDP will be 4% above CBO’s forecast (at $31 trillion in 2024 dollars) by the end of 2026 and 8% above that forecast (at $34 trillion) by the end of 2028.
+CEA’s projections are 5% above OMB’s by 2028, though below OMB’s by 2034.

 Debt-to-GDP

-CEA projects that debt held by the public as a share of the economy will hold steady around 98 percent of GDP for the next couple of years, decline to 96 percent by FY 2028, and further fall to 94 percent of GDP by 2034.
-Under CRFB’s Adjusted August 2025 Baseline that considers the estimated budgetary effects of OBBBA, tariffs, and other regulatory changes – but no changes to expected GDP – debt will total 100 percent of GDP in 2025, 102 percent by 2026, and 119 percent by 2034.
-Assuming the President’s discretionary cuts, OMB projects debt held by the public will begin to fall as a percent of GDP by 2029 and reach 95 percent by 2034.
+Under CRFB’s Adjusted August 2025 Baseline that considers the estimated budgetary effects of OBBBA, tariffs, and other regulatory changes – but no changes to expected GDP – debt will grow to 102% by 2026, and 119% by 2034.
+Assuming the President’s discretionary cuts, OMB projected debt held by the public will begin to fall as a percent of GDP by 2029 and reach 95% by 2034.

 Deficits

-CEA projects deficits will fall from $1.8 trillion in FY 2024 to $1.6 trillion in 2025, $1.7 trillion by 2026, and $1.5 trillion by 2034.
-Under CRFB’s Adjusted August 2025 Baseline, deficits would total $1.7 trillion in 2025, $1.8 trillion by 2026, and $2.6 trillion by 2034.
-Under the MSR, OMB projects deficits will approach $2.0 trillion by 2027 before declining to $1.2 trillion by 2034.
+Under CRFB’s Adjusted August 2025 Baseline, deficits will remain at $1.8 trillion in 2026 and rise to $2.6 trillion by 2034.
+Under the MSR, OMB projected deficits will approach $2.0 trillion by 2027 before declining to $1.2 trillion by 2034.

-As a share of the economy, CEA projects deficits will decline from 6.4 percent of GDP in FY 2024 to 5.2 percent in 2025 and 3.2 percent by 2034.
-Under CRFB’s Adjusted August 2025 Baseline, deficits will total 5.6 percent of GDP in 2025, 5.9 percent by 2026, and 6.2 percent by 2034.
-Under the MSR, OMB projects deficits will reach 7.0 percent of GDP by 2026 before falling to 2.5 percent by 2034.
+Under CRFB’s Adjusted August 2025 Baseline, we project deficits will rise to 5.9% in 2026, and 6.2% by 2034.
+Under the MSR, OMB projected deficits will reach 7.0% of GDP by 2026 before falling to 2.5% by 2034.

 Primary Deficits

-CEA projects primary deficits – that is, deficits excluding interest – will fall from $950 billion in FY 2024 to $640 billion in 2025 and $660 billion by 2026; by 2034, CEA projects a $30 billion primary surplus.
-Under CRFB’s Adjusted August 2025 Baseline, primary deficits would total $745 billion in 2025, $830 billion by 2026, and $900 billion by 2034.
+CEA projected primary deficits – that is, deficits excluding interest – will fall from $950 billion in FY 2024 to $640 billion in 2025 and $660 billion by 2026; by 2034, CEA projected a $30 billion primary surplus.
+Based on the Treasury Department’s data, the primary deficit was $805 billion in FY 2025.

-As a share of the economy, CEA projects primary deficits will decline from 3.3 percent of GDP in FY 2024 to 2.1 percent in 2025, 2.0 percent by 2026, and a 0.1 percent primary surplus by 2034.
-Under CRFB’s Adjusted August 2025 Baseline, primary deficits will total 2.5 percent of GDP in 2025, 2.6 percent by 2026, and 2.1 percent by 2034.
+As a share of the economy, CEA projected primary deficits will decline from 3.3% of GDP in FY 2024 to 2.1% in 2025, 2.0% by 2026, and a 0.1% primary surplus by 2034.
+We estimate primary deficits were 2.7% of GDP in FY 2025, based on figures reported by Treasury and BEA.

 Implied Revenue Levels

-Based on this approximation, CEA projects nominal revenue levels will grow from $4.9 trillion in 2024 to $5.3 trillion in 2025, $5.5 trillion by 2026, and $8.2 trillion by 2034.
-Under CRFB’s Adjusted August 2025 Baseline, nominal revenue will total $5.2 trillion in 2025, $5.5 trillion by 2026, and $7.5 trillion by 2034.
+Under CRFB’s Adjusted August 2025 Baseline, nominal revenue will grow to $5.5 trillion in 2026, and $7.5 trillion by 2034.
 CEA’s projections do not account for tariffs imposed in July or later, and neither CEA’s nor CRFB’s projections account for any changes in inflation.

 Deficit Impact of OBBBA

-CEA estimates OBBBA will increase deficits by $1.8 trillion on a dynamic basis through 2034, with dynamic feedback covering over half of the $4.0 trillion conventional cost.
+CEA estimated OBBBA will increase deficits by $1.8 trillion on a dynamic basis through 2034, with dynamic feedback covering over half of the $4.0 trillion conventional cost.
 Other dynamic scores have ranged from $3.5 trillion to $4.0 trillion through 2034.
 Although CBO has not yet produced a dynamic score of the final bill, we expect their estimates will be above the $4.1 trillion conventional score, based on their dynamic score of the House bill.

 * * *